ChristianNally/web-ft-10jan2022-lecture-code-nally/w05d2/NOTES.md

 * Table and field names are written in snake_case
 * Table names are always pluralized
 * The primary key for each table will simply be called id
-* A foreign key's name is the singular of the primary key's table appended with _id (eg. user_id is the foreign key pointing to the id field in the users table)
+* A foreign key's name is the singular of the primary key's table name appended with _id (eg. user_id is the foreign key pointing to the id field in the users table)

 # Data Types